 It proffers an interactive interface to users so that initiating this recovery process does not require a technically skilled person.
 With the advanced algorithm, iBoysoft Data Recovery use completely read-only mode, which ensures 100% recovery of files within a certain time span.

 Key features of iBoysoft Data Recovery

-- Support a full range of media, such as Mac computers, Windows computers, laptops, hard disks, external hard drives, USB flash drives, memory cards, digital cameras, SD cards, etc.
+- Except for USB flash drives, it supports a full range of media, such as hard disks, external hard drives, memory cards, digital cameras, SD cards, etc.

 No matter what data loss situation you meet on USB flash drive, you're advised to run iBoysoft Data Recovery software.
 Here is a step-by-step tutorial to recover deleted/lost files from USB flash drives:

 Tips: This post will only focus on the Windows system, so the following guide is for USB flash drive data recovery on Windows.
 If you delete or lose files on Mac, check our tutorial to recover data from USB flash drives on Mac.